Transportation in Montreal: Environment

 Montreal has 17 large parks, representing a combined area of 4900 acres.
 Green spaces like Jean Drapeau Park and Bois-de-l'Île-Bizard Nature Park promote walkability through the addition of pedestrian safe zones.
 In July 2016, there was an estimated 1.7 °C difference between “Car-Dependent” and “Walkers’ Paradise” neighbourhoods in Montreal, revealing that regions with increased walkability had lower urban air pollution and air temperatures due to less vehicle emissions.
 To further mitigate increasing temperatures, Saint Michel, Montreal has a plan by 2032 to plant new vegetation (i.e. trees) to promote walkability by cooling pedestrian walkways, benefiting the environment through carbon sequestration.

 Socioeconomic

 In Montreal, walking behaviour between regions varies due to socioeconomic factors like education level, employment and income.
 Research shows that low-income individuals in Montreal live in regions with less walkability due to a lack of infrastructure including pedestrian lanes and proper street lighting.
 However, overall walkability increases access to local businesses, thus promoting social interactions.
 Increasing urban development in tourist destinations like Old Montreal will subsequently increase walkability and attract more tourists and locals, promoting economic growth.

-Cars for tourists

-For people who need a car for a short term, Montreal has auto sharing and car rental services, with offices of Hertz and Enterprise etc. There are also taxis for transport in the city.